 - Superelasticity – Nitinol devices display a remarkable elasticity, or “springiness,” between certain temperatures

-For one thing, nickel allergies are extremely common.
+Nickel allergies are extremely common in the general population.
 In one Danish study, researchers discovered that up to 14.5% of the general female population may be allergic to the metal.
 Other estimates suggest lower, but still relatively high, rates of nickel allergy – between 8% and 9% of the female population, according to a team publishing in the medical journal Dermatitis.

 With these statistics in mind, it’s not surprising that thousands of women have reported serious side effects of a nickel allergy after receiving the Essure implants: